counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   title : "Killer Features"
   feature_item:
     # feature item loop
-    - name : "Defaults for New Repositories" icon : "ti-github" content : "Automatic additions of configuration files after a new repository is created.
-Enable your CI and CD tools with your default pipeline configurations"
+    - name : "Team Onboardings"
+      icon : "ti-user"
+      content : "Your tooling defaults and services are automatically enabled for new contributors and teams.
+Connect Slack, GitHub, JIRA for new teams or contributors without effort"

+   - name : "Development Stack Defaults"
+     icon : "ti-settings"
+     content : "Create your defaults CI and CD pipelines for your stack and automatically enable them for new repositories"

     # feature item loop
-    - name : "Up To Date Configurations" icon : "ti-reload" content : "Automatic Pull Requests with the required changes to all your repositories whenever your configurations change"
+    - name : "Up To Date Configurations" icon : "ti-reload" content : "Automatic Pull Requests with the required configuration file changes to all your repositories whenever your best practices change"

     # feature item loop
     - name : "Prevent Incompatible Changes"
       icon : "ti-control-eye"
       content : "Automatic code reviews for Pull Requests to prevent incompatible changes with the applied configuration templates"

+    - name : "Measure Developer Efficiency"
+      icon : "ti-timer"
+      content : "Track how much time is saved in developer productivity for tooling changes"

+    - name : "Best Practices as Code" icon : "ti-github" content : "Best practices and processes are in code.
+Developers can participate and suggest changes through Pull Request"

 ######################### Service #####################
 service: